elijj/teaching-343/README.md

 #Conclusion :
 ###Touch Screen Games
 This example of the use of phaser does not work well on mobile devices.
 Possible solutions to implementing a touch screen game by setting the cursors to be based off touch.
-Visit the docs for more
+Visit the docs for more info.

 ###Saving games you create